microsoft/winget-create/doc/update.md

 | **-v, --version** |  Version to be used when updating the package version field.
 | **-o, --out** |  The output directory where the newly created manifests will be saved locally
 | **-s, --submit** |  Boolean value for submitting to the Windows Package Manager repo.
 If true, updated manifest will be submitted directly using the provided GitHub Token
+| **-r, --replace** |  Boolean value for replacing an existing manifest from the Windows Package Manager repo.
+Optionally provide a version or else the latest version will be replaced.
+Default is false.
 | **-p, --prtitle** |  The title of the pull request submitted to GitHub.
 | **-t, --token** |  GitHub personal access token used for direct submission to the Windows Package Manager repo.
 If no token is provided, tool will prompt for GitHub login credentials.
 | **-?, --help** |  Gets additional help on this command. |

 ## Submit

 If you have provided your [GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) on the command line along with the **--submit** flag, **Winget-Create** will automatically submit your PR to [Windows Package Manager repo](https://docs.microsoft.com/windows/package-manager/).

 Instructions on setting up GitHub Token for Winget-Create can be found [here](../README.md#github-personal-access-token-classic-permissions).

 ## Output

 If you would like to write the file to disk rather than submit to the repository, you can pass in the **--output** command along with the file name to write to.